LuxMiranda/herms/Contributing.md

 ## Known bugs
 - Passing multiple recipes into a single `herms remove` command doesn't quite behave as you'd expect it to!
 See discussion in [#4](https://github.com/JackKiefer/herms/pull/4)

-## Other notes
+## Other notes on design improvements
-- Rewriting out the entire recipe file minus a single recipe is fine for now, but will quickly become impractical when storing large numbers of recipes.
+- Rewriting out the entire recipe file minus a single recipe every time you remove a recipe is fine for now, but will quickly become impractical when storing large numbers of recipes.
 We ought to find a better way of doing it!
 Unless I'm just crazy because even the most dedicated chefs might store only a few hundred recipes...
+- There's a really gross thing where the entire removing function was copied over to a "silentRemove" function that does the exact same thing but without printing output.
+This was done to avoid restructuring the way that functions are dispatched.
+If we could figure out an elegent way to merge the two functions back together, that'd be great...
+- Argument handling is also a bit janky at the moment.
+There's defintiely some room for improvement!